fufuok/utils/xsync/DOC.md

 func (q *MPMCQueue) Enqueue(item interface{})
 ```

-Enqueue inserts the given item into the queue\.
-Blocks\, if the queue is full\.
+Enqueue inserts the given item into the queue.
+Blocks, if the queue is full.

 ### func \(\*MPMCQueue\) TryDequeue